Chisa Hutchinson: Education

-Hutchinson attended Vassar College where she received a B.A. in Dramatic Arts.
+Hutchinson attended Vassar College where she received an A.B. in Dramatic Arts.
 She would later go to earn her M.F.A. in Dramatic Writing from Tisch School of the Arts.

 At Vassar College, Hutchinson was the only Black drama major.
 Because her education was not exploring theatre by Black writers, Hutchinson felt compelled to create her own work.

 Themes

 Hutchinson's work centers around responding to social issues, although she states that, "the best way to write a play about a social issue is to not make it about a social issue."
 Her plays tell stories of people that are rarely seen on stage, such as transgender stories or stories of people of color.